ReeceGoding/Frustration-One-Year-With-R/README.md

     ## NULL
     ```

--   On the base R side, there is a global option that you can set to
+-   On the base R side, there is a global option that makes `$` give you
-    make `$` give you warnings whenever partial matching happens.
-It’s
+    warnings whenever partial matching happens.
+It’s disabled by
-    disabled by default.
-Common sense suggests that it should be
+    default.
+Common sense suggests it should be otherwise.
-    otherwise.

 -   The `$` operator is another case of R quietly changing your data
     structures.
 For example, I would call `mtcars$mpg` unreadable.